What does California Sober mean?

 Lovato, who was hospitalized in 2018 due to a near fatal opioid overdose, acknowledged that her approach isn’t safe for everyone.
 Without elaborating too much, she said she believes her managed drug use prevented her from killing herself as a result of PTSD.

 Also contributing to the popularity is the prevalence and increasing acceptability (and legality) of marijuana use.
 According to Politico, about one in three Americans now has access to legalized marijuana.
 And saying you’re California Sober is more glamorous than saying you like to smoke weed.

 Update: In December 2021, Lovato posted an Instagram Story in which the singer announced, “I no longer support my ‘California sober’ ways.”
 They added, “Sober sober is the only way to be.”

 Enterhealth understands the perils of substance abuse and addiction, which is why we champion the opinion of prevailing addiction specialists who believe the only true way to recover is through abstinence and therapeutic support for the physical, emotional, and mental issues that lead people to use.

 Our comprehensive, science-based treatment programs at Enterhealth Ranch and the Enterhealth Outpatient Center of Excellence combine cutting-edge medical techniques and proven therapies to help our patients achieve a long-lasting recovery.

-Based on research from the National Institutes of Health (NIH) and created by a team of addiction experts, our programs are implemented by a full-time staff of addiction-trained physicians, psychiatrists, nurses, and therapists who tailor treatment plans to each patient.
+Based on research from the National Institutes of Health (NIH) and created by a team of addiction experts, our programs are implemented by a staff of addiction-trained physicians, psychiatrists, nurses, and therapists who tailor treatment plans to each patient.

 If you would like to learn more or discover how we can help you or someone you love, call us today at 800.388.4601 or visit https://enterhealth.com/contact-us/.